mikumeda/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 ## Agent Install Location & Requirements

-The agent install and the configuration of Hybrid via the Hybrid Configuration wizard (HCW) is supported on either a standalone computer designed as your "agent server" or on an 2013, 2016 or 2019 server with the Client Access role.
+The agent install and the configuration of Hybrid via the Hybrid Configuration wizard (HCW) is supported on either a standalone computer designed as your "agent server" or on an 2013 (with the Client Access role), 2016 or 2019 server.

 ## System requirements